Investor protection and deposit guarantee

 State-provided deposit guarantee for your money

-Lysa receives money from customers with an obligation of record keeping.
-This means that the customer’s money must be kept separate from Lysa’s own assets.
-The customer is thereby entitled to its money in the event of Lysa’s bankruptcy.
+Lysa receives money from customers with an obligation of record-keeping.
+This means that your liquid assets, i.e., all deposits to your account at Lysa, must be kept separate from Lysa’s assets.
+You are thereby entitled to your money in the event of Lysa’s bankruptcy.

 A client funds account is an account where money has been deposited on behalf of several customers on the same account.
 The general rule for client accounts is that the underlying owners of the funds, that is, each customer at Lysa, can each receive compensation from the deposit guarantee up to the maximum amount.

 If the Credit Institution fails, i.e., goes bankrupt, the Guarantee Fund in Denmark will within seven working days repay your deposits with up to the maximum amount of EUR 100,000 by sending a payment order to the institution in your home country that administers the deposit guarantee fund, in Sweden the National Debt Office, which will then make the payment.
 Compensation is given in the local currency.